andriantolie/andrianto-playground/README.md

 7. Make open order (a transaction)
 8. Cancel order (a transaction)

+All of the output can be seen using Chrome Developer Tools' console

-To run the project
+## To run the project
 ```
 npm install
 npm start
 ```

-Business logic of creating and broadcasting transaction:
+## Business logic of creating and broadcasting transaction:

 1. Create new transaction object using TransactionBuilder from graphenejs-lib
 2. Add the desired operation to the transaction object (e.g. make open order, cancel order, ...)
 3. Ask blockchain for required fees (based on the operation added), and set the required fees to the transaction object